zappajs/zappajs/docs/reference.md

 The session object is only available if the Express session was previously linked to the socket using client-side `@share`.
 This is done automatically for the default, local Express session and local Socket.IO server.

 See `examples/share_*.coffee` for a complete example using separate servers for Socket.IO and Express.
+The Socket.IO and Express applications can run on the same host (Node.js clustering) or on different hosts.

 ## VIEW SCOPE